List of criminal organizations in DC Comics: O.G.R.E.

-O.G.R.E.
-I
+First O.G.R.E.

 Created by Bob Haney and Nick Cardy, this group first appeared in Aquaman #26 (July 1976).

-Within the context of the DC Universe, the first incarnation of O.G.R.E. (short for Organization for General Revenge and Enslavement) is a small mercenary terrorist group, led by the black-hooded Supreme One.
-Operating for an unnamed foreign government, they have confronted Aquaman in a number of occasions and worked through either hired agents, such as Black Manta, or coerced ones, such as Typhoon and the Huntress.
+The first incarnation of O.G.R.E. (short for Organization for General Revenge and Enslavement) is a small mercenary terrorist group, led by the black-hooded Supreme One.
+Operating for an unnamed foreign government, they have confronted Aquaman in a number of occasions and worked through either hired agents, such as Black Manta, or coerced ones, such as Typhoon and Huntress.

-O.G.R.E.
-II
+Second O.G.R.E.

 First appearing in Aquaman (vol. 4) #9 (August 1992) and within the context of the DC Universe, the second incarnation of O.G.R.E. (short for the Ocean Going Resource Exchange and also referred to as the "Exchange") is a corporate extension of Merrevale Oil created by Jordan Wylie.
 Publicly presenting itself as an environmental firm, its actual activities bring it into conflict with Aquaman and the Sea Devils.
 This results in Wylie being removed from public positions at Merrevale and the Exchange.